-likely to be both significant heterogeneity and significant ex ante uncertainty in the profit effects.
+38 management practices adopted), then one should not interpret the IV estimates as causal effects of the management practices themselves.
+Note that this exclusion-restriction concern does not apply to the reduced-form (intent-to-treat) estimates of the effects of the consulting itself on performance, which are compelling.
+Second, the returns to the intervention are imprecisely measured.
+The authors did not have access to internal accounting data from the firms, and instead estimated profits based on their own performance estimates and assumptions about the cost savings from reduction of waste fabric, profits expected to be derived from increased output, and other factors.
+They estimate a return of US\$325,000 per year on the US\$250,000 worth of consulting services.
+Estimating profits in this way is an inexact science, and there is likely to be both significant heterogeneity and significant ex ante uncertainty in the profit effects.
 Third, relatedly, it is not clear that firms were making mistakes prior to the intervention by not adopting the management practices on their own.
-Although the authors themselves are careful to attribute the lack of adoption to a lack of information, the paper appears to have been interpreted by others as showing that firms left money on the table, since the management practices themselves were cheap to implement (about \$3,000 USD).
-But if we interpret the cost of consulting as part of the cost of adopting the new management practices (in our framework, as an investment in acquiring capabilities, $I{it}^{\Lambda}$ , or in gaining knowledge of production techniques, $I{it}^{K}$ , or simply as part of the per-period fixed cost, $f{ijkt}$ , of producing using a technique that includes structured management practices), and we allow for heterogeneity and uncertainty in the returns, then it is not obvious that firms left money on the table.
+Although the authors themselves are careful to attribute the lack of adoption to a lack of information, the paper appears to have been interpreted by others as showing that firms left money on the table, since the management practices themselves were cheap to implement (about US\$3,000).
+But if we interpret the cost of consulting as part of the cost of adopting the new management practices (in our framework, as an investment in acquiring capabilities, $I{it}^{\Lambda}$ , or in gaining knowledge of production techniques, $I{it}^{K}$ , or simply as part of the per period fixed cost, $f{ijkt}$ , of producing using a technique that includes structured management practices), and we allow for heterogeneity and uncertainty in the returns, then it is not obvious that firms left money on the table.

 The Bloom et al. (2013) intervention was expensive, and it is worth investigating whether similar outcomes can be achieved more cheaply.
-Partnering with the Colombian government and focusing on autoparts firms, Iacovone et al. (forthcoming) do this by comparing an intervention involving one-on-one consulting provided by local consultants (as opposed to more-expensive international consultants) to an intervention involving group consulting.
+Partnering with the Colombian government and focusing on auto parts firms, Iacovone, Maloney, and McKenzie (2022) do this by comparing an intervention involving one-on-one consulting provided by local consultants (as opposed to more-expensive international consultants) to an intervention involving group consulting.
 The aim of the group consulting was to reduce costs and to take advantage of firms learning from one another.
-The authors find that both interventions had an effect on management practices, and that the groupconsulting intervention (but not the individual consulting) had positive effects on employment and sales.
+The authors find that both interventions had an effect on management practices, and that the group-consulting intervention (but not the individual consulting) had positive effects on employment and sales.
 Neither intervention had a significant positive effect on productivity, although the confidence bands are wide.
 Given that the group-consulting intervention was less costly, the study suggests that it would be the preferable design for scaling up.